adamsussman/pydantic-enhanced-serializer/docs/expansions.md

     # Note that the aiodataloader will wrap this in a future for us although
     # we could also return a coroutine from here.
+    #
     # The final product here needs to be pydantic Models and not SQLAlchemy models.
+    #
+    # IMPORTANT: The ordering of objects in the return list MUST match the ordering
+    # of the `user_ids` parameter.
     return list([User.from_orm(row.UserORMModel) for row in user_db_objects.all()])

 # Note: Consolidating multiple `load` calls into one database fetch with
 # aiodataloader requires insuring that all of the dataloader calls
-# occur within the same event loop, otherwise you will get errors
+# occur within the same asyncio event loop, otherwise you will get errors
 # about events in different loops.
 #
 # Although this example uses a global data loader, in a real world